 – Julie Rappaport

 In her book, Radical Acceptance, Tara Brach talks about the Sacred Pause.
 Pausing for a moment in our day, perhaps several times in a day, to “arrive” right here is a nourishing embodiment practice that you can weave into your day – whether you work at home or you head out to an office.

 As a mom to two little ones, I know how busy life can be.
 I get up before the first glimmers of light appear through the windows in our bedroom.
-I often feel like I am going all day long until I fall asleep — often in my son’s bed after singing him to sleep.
+I often feel like I am going all day long until I fall asleep — often in one of my kiddo’s beds!

-It is challenging to get away for a night with soulful friends, a weekend retreat — let alone a week-long retreat.
+It is challenging to get away for a long-ish retreat.
 I find that I need “retreats in everyday life.”
 The Sacred Pause is a mini “retreat in everyday life.”
 These mini retreats support us in responding to our dear ones (children, spouse, co-workers) with compassion instead of reacting out of fear or anger.
 As we weave a Sacred Pause into our day, we “come back home” to our senses, our bodies, our hearts, and our intention for living in a way that honors what is sacred.
 As we literally feel our hearts beating, we come back into communion with the Pulse of Life.
 And that boosts our resilience, clarity, decision-making abilities, and creativity!
 Just 30 seconds is a game-changer.

 The Sacred Pause is a gift.
 It gives us a chance to come back to our hearts.
 To relax in embodied presence.
 To recharge.
 To nourish our nervous systems.
 To begin again our daily tasks of caring for others – whether that’s at home or work.

 – Let the legs relax.